-The University has designed an online system for students to register for their desired courses.
-Students will register for their courses online through the Student Information System (http://sis.asu.edu.bh).
-In case the students face problems in registering online, they can refer to the registration office for help.
+The University has designed an online system for students to register their desired courses.
+Students will register their courses online through the Student Information System (http://sis.asu.edu.bh).
+In case the students face problems in registering online, they can refer to the Registration Department for help.